Types of invoices

 Invoice or tax invoice?

-If you run a business that isn’t registered for Goods & Services Tax (GST), your invoices won’t include a tax component.
-This is considered a regular invoice.
+If you run a business that is not registered for Goods & Services Tax (GST), your invoices won’t include a tax component.
+This is called a regular invoice.

 You need to provide a tax invoice if any of these apply to the sale: